ihmeuw/vivarium_public_health/docs/source/tutorials/risk_exposure.rst

   distribution with ``"log_mean"`` and ``"log_se"``.

-When a :class:`~vivarium_public_health.risks.RiskEffect` is created, it takes two arguments, the name of the exposure model, and the name of the target attribute that should be altered.
+When a :class:`~vivarium_public_health.risks.RiskEffect` is created, it takes two arguments: the name of the exposure model and the name of the target attribute that should be altered.
 The exposure model should be named the same as the argument to :class:`~vivarium_public_health.risks.Risk` and the target attribute should be in the form ``<type>.<name>.<measure>``.